 Much like my process for crafting introductions, this story doesn't finish because it's still evolving.
 Tatis is a generational talent in the midst of becoming a cultural sensation.

-In just his second Major League season--one without fans in the stands--Tatis was arguably the most-watchable player in baseball according to ESPN.com's Sam Miller.
-At 21, he was in the running to become the youngest-ever National League Most Valuable Player, and led the Padres to their first Postseason appearance since 2006.
+In just his second Major League season--one without fans in the stands--Tatis was arguably the most-watchable player in baseball, as he led the Padres to their first Postseason appearance since 2006.

-Just this month, Tatis was announced as the cover athlete for Sony's MLB The Show 21--the youngest player, and first Padre ever, to receive the honor.
+Last February, Tatis was announced as the cover athlete for Sony's MLB The Show 21--the youngest player, and first Padre ever, to receive the honor.
 He also signed a landmark $340M extension, keeping him in San Diego for the next fourteen seasons.
-On the contract, Tatis said:

 The sky is truly the limit.
 The only question is: